by Eric McLamb

 Worldwide, infectious diseases are the leading cause of death in children and adolescents and one of the top three causes of death in adults, according to the World Health Organization (WHO).
 One estimate puts the number of identified infectious diseases at 100,000 worldwide.
 While there are cures and treatments for most diseases we know of, most deaths occur because such remedies are not available to populations with the greatest needs.

-More recent pandemics have included smallpox (declared eradicated in 1980 by WHO), HIV/AIDS, tuberculosis and various strains of influenza.
+Other recent history pandemics before Covid-19 have included smallpox (declared eradicated in 1980 by WHO), HIV/AIDS, tuberculosis and various strains of influenza.
 Modern medicine can treat and cure most and at least keep these diseases contained.
 Even incurable diseases such as the often-fatal Ebola, polio and even the common cold have treatments.

 # Three: Population